Contract check · Residential lease

 The short answer

 Many states include entry-notice requirements in their residential landlord-tenant statutes, and lease clauses commonly describe an advance-notice period for non-emergency entry.
 How much notice is required, and by what method, depends on your state’s rules and what your lease says.
 Emergency entries are typically treated separately.
-Scan your lease to see what entry terms it describes.

 No account requiredFile deleted after analysisNot legal advice